War of the Bavarian Succession: Invasion

 Nauendorf continued his raids, the soldiers foraged for food and dug up the local potato crop, and Joseph and Frederick glared at one another by Königgrätz.
 Maria Theresa had sent Kaunitz on a secret mission to Berlin to offer a truce.
 In a second trip, she offered a settlement, and finally wrote to the Empress Catherine in Russia to ask for assistance.
-When Joseph discovered his mother's maneuvering behind his back, he furiously offered to resign.
+When Joseph discovered his mother's maneuvering behind his back, he furiously offered to abdicate.
 His mother enlisted the assistance she needed.
 Catherine offered to mediate the dispute; if her assistance was unacceptable, she was willing to send fifty thousand troops to augment the Prussian force, even though she disliked Frederick and her alliance with him was strictly defensive.
 Frederick withdrew portions of his force in mid-September.
 In October, Joseph withdrew most of his army to the Bohemian border and Frederick withdrew his remaining troops into Prussia.
 Two small forces of hussars and dragoons remained in Bohemia to provide a winter cordon; these forces allowed Joseph and Frederick to keep an eye on each other's troops while their diplomats negotiated at Teschen.